 AUP and Pedagogical Merit forms must be submitted directly to the Animal Care Coordinator.

 AUP forms are currently being updated and will be updated on the website in December 2019.
 Please contact the ACC at firstname.lastname@example.org if you have any questions.

 STUDENTS – before you start your research project:

-Refer to Standard Operating Procedures (SOP’s) for details of species husbandry (SOP’s are found in the tab directly above).
+Refer to Standard Operating Procedures (SOP’s) for details of species husbandry and collection.